BIG-SA/BASH-Intro-2018/notes/0_introduction.md

 ### Entering Commands
 {:.no_toc}

-In the following pages, we strongly encourage you to manually type all commands.
+In the following pages, we **strongly encourage** you to manually type all commands.
 The mistakes you will inevitably make will actually *be important learning steps*.
 Additionally, in your work beyond today, you will probably not have any instructions to follow.
 The experience of typing these commands will equip you for future work far better than if you simply copy & paste.

-### Calling For Help
+### Copy & Paste
 {:.no_toc}

-For today’s session, you will also be provided with red post-it notes.
+As we're dealing with a large number of setups here the strategy for copy & pasting will vary.
-Please use these to signal whether you need help or not **by placing them on your monitors**.
+To paste into a standard bash terminal, you usually use `Shift + Ctrl + C` for copy, substituting `V` for paste.
-These are easy for instructors to spot so we can make our way over, although do be aware that there will be times when all instructors are busy.
+On Mac this may be different, and for `git bash` and `PuTTY` this is also different.
-This will be important as we all set our computers up in the following section.
+Typing will be much simpler, and we'll show you a lot of shortcuts to speed this up.

 [Home](https://big-sa.github.io/BASH-Intro-2018/)